jostrm/azure-enterprise-scale-ml/README.md

 ![](./esml/images/esml-s02e01-challenge.png)

 # THE Strategy
-To meet the requirements & challenge, multiple best practices needed to be married and implemented, such as: `CAF/WAF, MLOps, Datalake design, AI Factory, Modern Data Architecture.`
+To meet the requirements & challenge, multiple best practices needed to be married and implemented, such as: `CAF/WAF, MLOps, Datalake design, AI Factory, Microsoft Intelligent Data Platform / Modern Data Architecture.`
 ![](./esml/images/esml-s02e01-the-solution.png)
 An open source initiative could help all at once, this open-source accelerator Enterprise Scale ML(ESML) -  `to get an AI Factory on Azure`
 # THE Solution - TEMPLATES & Accelerator